RyeogAo/SpotifyLyricCompanion/README.md

 # SpotifyLyricCompanion
-Companion app that uses Spotify API to grab lyrics if they aren't provided by Spotify, and find/make translations for them while they are playing
+Companion app that uses Spotify API to grab lyrics of signed in user if they aren't provided by Spotify, and find/make translations for them while they are playing